 '''

 {

 "payload":"<payload contents>"

 "signatures":[

 {"protected":<integrity-protected header 1 contents>",

 "header":"<non-integrity-protected header 1 contents>",

 "signature":"<signature 1 contents>"},

+...

+{"protected":<integrity-protected header N contents>",

+"header":"<non-integrity-protected header N contents>",

+"signature":"<signature N contents>"}],

+}

 '''

 Of these members, only the payload, signatures, and signature members MUST be present.
-At least one of the protected and header members MUST be present for each signature/MAC computation so that an alg header parameter value is conveyed.
+At least one of the protected and header members MUST be present for each signature/MAC computation so that an alg Header Parameter value is conveyed.

-The contents of the Encoded JWS Payload and Encoded JWS Signature values are exactly as defined in the rest of this specification.
-They are interpreted and validated in the same manner, with each corresponding Encoded JWS Signature and set of header parameter values being created and validated together.
-The JWS Header values used are the union of the header parameters in the corresponding protected and header members, as described earlier.
+The contents of the JWS Payload and JWS Signature values are exactly as defined in the rest of this specification.
+They are interpreted and validated in the same manner, with each corresponding JWS Signature and set of Header Parameter values being created and validated together.
+The JWS Header values used are the union of the Header Parameters in the corresponding JWS Protected Header and JWS Unprotected Header values, as described earlier.

 Each JWS Signature value is computed on the JWS Signing Input using the parameters of the corresponding JWS Header value in the same manner as for the JWS Compact Serialization.
-This has the desirable property that each Encoded JWS Signature value in the signatures array is identical to the value that would have been computed for the same parameter in the JWS Compact Serialization, provided that the Encoded JWS Header value for that signature/MAC computation (which represents the integrity-protected header parameter values) matches that used in the JWS Compact Serialization.
+This has the desirable property that each JWS Signature value represented in the signatures array is identical to the value that would have been computed for the same parameter in the JWS Compact Serialization, provided that the JWS Protected Header value for that signature/MAC computation (which represents the integrity-protected Header Parameter values) matches that used in the JWS Compact Serialization.